Skip to content

 Upgrades keep your DocumentDB deployment current with the latest features, security patches, and bug fixes.

-DocumentDB operator The Kubernetes operator + bundled CloudNative-PG Helm chart upgrade
+DocumentDB Operator Operator binary + bundled CloudNative-PG helm upgrade

-DocumentDB components Extension + gateway (same version) Update spec.documentDBVersion
+DocumentDB Clusters Extension binary + gateway sidecar + database schema Update spec.documentDBVersion and optionally spec.schemaVersion

 Info

 The operator Helm chart bundles CloudNative-PG as a dependency.
-Upgrading the operator automatically upgrades the bundled CloudNative-PG version — this cannot be skipped separately.
+Upgrading the operator automatically upgrades the bundled CloudNative-PG version.

 Note